cltomiyama/GitHub-Website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Carolina Tomiyama is a recent graduate from the University of British Columbia.
 Her passion for combining biochemistry and data science inspired her to move from Brazil to pursue meaningful projects in Canada.
 Throughout university, her research focused on the improvement of infant nutrition and large data processing.
-Carolina is ready to unravel the mysteries of life through data-driven exploration.
+To her peers, Carolina is curious, persistent and the go-to person to solve tech issues.
 {style="text-align: justify;"}